tifandotme/puri/README.md

 An Order Management System (OMS) that manages orders from customers and process them internally at the company.
 This app is built specifically to meet the needs at [PT.
 WPU](http://ptwpu.com).

+For a working demo, visit [puri.systems](https://puri.systems) or [puri-systems.web.app](https://puri-systems.web.app)

-I submitted this app as a final year project of my Bachelor thesis.
+> I submitted this app as a final year project of my Bachelor thesis.

 ## Run Locally